MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 | Metadata Length (m) | n + 1 |
 | Metadata | n+2... m |

-Field values are defined in tables 3.2 and 3.4 of the [Published Audio Capabilities Service Specification](https://www.bluetooth.org/DocMan/handlers/DownloadDoc.ashx?doc_id=523003).
+Field values are defined in tables 3.2 and 3.4 of the PACS specification.

 ###### Bluetooth_DatapathID